Community Calendar: Meetings and events in Council Bluffs and southwest Iowa

 • Seeking Safety — 10 a.m. to noon, Catholic Charities Office at Zion Recovery Services, 1500 E. 10th St., Atlantic.
 Financial Education and Empowerment also offered from 12:15 p.m. to 1:15 p.m.
 Free classes for those who identify as a victim/survivor of domestic or sexual violence.
 New participants will need to schedule an intake.
 Call 712-256-2059 ext.
 103 for more information.

 • Elks Lodge TGIF Dinner — 6 to 8 p.m., 380 McKenzie Ave.
-Iowa Chops on the Grill with sides and dessert, $10
+Iowa Chops on the Grill with sides and dessert, $10.
+Call for weekly menu.

 • Southwest lowa Narcotics Anonymous — Noon, Let It Be, New Litehouse, 200 16th Ave.; 6:30 p.m., Just for Today, Faith Community Church, 2701 N. Eighth St., Red Oak; 7 p.m., Clean & Free Group, first floor McDermott building, 800 Mercy Drive; 8 p.m., Straight and Grateful, 309 Elm St., Atlantic; 8:30 p.m., Discovery Group Church of Christ, 714 Benson St., Omaha; 8:30 p.m., Rebellions, New Litehouse, 200 16th Ave.